weaviate/weaviate-io/developers/weaviate/current/getting-started/basics.md

             }
         ]
     },
-    "vector": [
+    "vector": [...]
-        -0.16147631,
-        -0.065765485,
-        -0.06546908
-    ]
 }
 ```

 <div class="alert alert-secondary alert-getting-started" markdown="1">
-💡 Hrefs and beacons are the locations within a Weaviate where you can retrieve the cross-reference.
+💡 `Hrefs` and `beacons` are the locations within Weaviate, which allow us to retrieve cross-referenced objects. <br/>
 The difference between the two will become apparent while going through the getting started guide.
 </div>

 ## Weaviate Schema